 Canadian cities have been growing at a rapid rate, but investment in public transit has not kept pace.
 This has led to more traffic congestion, and long commutes that make it harder for people to get to work and for families to spend time together.

 The gridlock that results has a serious financial impact—costing Canada's economy billions of dollars in lost productivity each year—and is damaging to the environment.

 To improve and expand public transit systems across Canada, Budget 2016 proposes to invest up to $3.4 billion in public transit, starting in 2016–17.
 Funding will be provided through a new Public Transit Infrastructure Fund.

-These investments will help to shorten commute times, cut air pollution, strengthen communities and grow Canada's economy.
+These investments will help to improve commutes, cut air pollution, strengthen communities and grow Canada's economy.

 Canadians need immediate investments in their communities' public transit systems, so that they can get to work on time, and back home at the end of a long day.
 The Public Transit Infrastructure Fund will make these long overdue investments.
 Funding will be provided to support the rehabilitation of public transit systems; the planning of future system improvements and expansions; enhanced asset management; and system optimization and modernization.
 Projects could include:

 - Upgrades to subway tracks, bridges, signals and switches for the Montreal Metro;